Abdullah bin Hamad al-Attiyah: Business

+Media

+Al-Attiyah owned the Gulf Publishing and Printing Company, which is the media house behind two central Qatari newspapers: Al Raya and Gulf Times.
+Their content is "widely viewed as aligned with government policy", and they avoid criticizing Qatari authorities.

 Philanthropy

-Attiyah is chairman of the board of trustees of the Abdullah bin Hamad Al Attiyah International Foundation for Energy and Sustainable Development.
+Al-Attiyah was chairman of the board of trustees of the Abdullah bin Hamad Al Attiyah International Foundation for Energy and Sustainable Development.

+Personal life and death

+Attiyah was married and had six children.
+His interests included reading, fishing, and radio communications.
+His amateur radio call-sign was A71AU.

+Attiyah died on 27 May 2026, at the age of 73.

 Awards

-In 2007, London-based the British Petroleum Intelligence Bulletin chose Attiyah as the Man of the Year in the field of development of hydrocarbon industry.
+In 2007, the London-based British Petroleum Intelligence Bulletin chose al-Attiyah as the Man of the Year in the field of development of hydrocarbon industry.

-In 2011, Texas A&M University awarded Attiyah with an Honorary Degree.
+In 2011, Texas A&M University awarded al-Attiyah an Honorary Degree.

-Personal life

-Attiyah is married and has six children.
-His interests are reading, fishing and radio communications.
-His amateur radio call-sign is A71AU.